How Much Does Curb Rash Repair Cost?

 Curb rash, those unsightly scratches, and scuffs on your vehicle’s wheels, can be a real eyesore.
 But beyond just aesthetics, ignoring curb rash can lead to more severe damage and potentially impact your car’s resale value.

-This article delves into the costs associated with repairing curb rash, helping you make an informed decision on whether to tackle the issue yourself or seek professional assistance.
+This article goes into the costs associated with repairing curb rash, helping you make an informed decision on whether to tackle the issue yourself or seek professional assistance.

 Curb rash happens when your wheels scrape against a curb or other hard surface, causing scratches, gouges, and even cracks in the wheel’s surface.
 While it may seem like a minor cosmetic issue, leaving curb rash unaddressed can lead to more extensive damage, such as corrosion or structural weaknesses in the wheel itself.